-    It is a coagulant which means it’ll clot the blood and stop bleeding.
+It is a coagulant, which means it’ll clot the blood and stop bleeding.
 Alum is the same ingredient in styptic pencils that also stops bleeding.

 The Egyptians were the first to used alum as an aftershave more than 4,000 years ago.
 And men have used this product ever since to relieve irritation.

 Aside from its nick stopping and soothing benefits, alum helps provide feedback on irritated areas.

-This is great if you’re trying a new technique or going a different direction.
+This is great if you’re trying a new technique or going in a different direction.
 It’ll let you know if you cut too close.

 It’ll also tell you when you need to change shaving equipment because it’s dull, too aggressive, etc.

-Alum is does not have any odor so you can use this in conjunction with other aftershave products such as an aftershave balm or other aftershave products.
-If you wear cologne, the odorless properly of alum is a huge plus.
+Alum does not have any odor, so you can use this in conjunction with other aftershave products such as an aftershave balm or bay rum aftershave.

-But make sure to apply alum first before applying another aftershave because alum soothes any irritation and closes cuts thus limiting the stinging sensation from other products.
+But make sure to apply alum first before applying another aftershave because alum soothes any irritation and closes cuts, thus limiting the stinging sensation from other products.

 Doubles as a deodorant

 Alum also works as a deodorant.
-But I’d recommend using different alum on your pits and face to prevent any cross contamination.
+But I’d recommend using different alum on your pits and face to prevent any cross-contamination.

-Remember that your armpit has a lot of bacteria so you wouldn’t want that bacteria on your face where it’s far more sensitive.
+Remember that your armpit has a lot of bacteria, so you wouldn’t want that bacteria on your face where it’s far more sensitive.

 Note: There are deodorants available that have alum.
-You use this one your face but make sure to check if it contains potassium alum or ammonia alum.
+You use this one your face, but make sure to check if it contains potassium alum or ammonia alum.

 But avoid using ammonia alum on your face as it will sting much more than potassium.